 What is ecotourism

-Ecotourism is an industry model designed for tourists to explore natural and often endangered habitats, while promoting conservation and responsible travel.
-This sustainability ideal is a hot topic for prosperity and longevity of a sector that is vital for many countries that rely on it – tourism.
+Ecotourism is an industry model designed for tourists to explore natural and often endangered habitats while promoting conservation and responsible travel.
+This sustainability segment is a topic for prosperity and longevity of a sector that is vital for many countries that rely on it – tourism.

-At the same time, tourism is one of the industries that is directly susceptible to climate change and damaging environmental practices.
-The ongoing coastal developments endangers habitats, including mangroves and coral reefs.
+At the same time, tourism is one of the industries that are directly susceptible to climate change and damaging environmental practices.
+The ongoing coastal developments endanger habitats, including mangroves and coral reefs.

-Tourists cause litter, noise, and water contamination (mainly from sunblock products) while cruise ships emit air pollutants and greenhouse gases.
+Litter, noise, and water contamination (mainly from sunblock products) are among the common issues that tourism poses, while cruise ships emit air pollutants and greenhouse gases.
 All these factors drive the industry participants towards increased awareness and more responsibility.

-Blue finance leading the charge for ocean cleanup
+Blue finance is leading the charge for ocean cleanup

-“By 2050 there could be a larger tonnage of plastic than fish in the ocean...” warn the latest reports from Economist.
+The Economist projects that by 2050 there could be a larger tonnage of plastic than fish in the ocean.

 The most powerful tool in overcoming our problem with plastic and starting an ocean cleanup is awareness.
-The single-use of plastic goods must be reduced dramatically in the next decade and in order to protect the ocean and the wildlife living inside, a circular economy for plastic is needed.
+The single-use of plastic goods must be reduced dramatically in the next decade.
+Moreover, to protect the ocean and the wildlife living inside, a circular economy for plastic is required.

-They have developed a parachute-driven raft that uses the ocean’s natural forces to push it along and collect debris as it coasts along its course.
-As it first launched a couple of years back, the project has had growing pains along the way but has now successfully returned 60 bags of trash to Vancouver, Canada.
+The Ocean Cleanup has developed a parachute-driven raft that uses the ocean’s natural forces to push it along and collect debris as it coasts along its course.
+Since its inception, the project has endured hurdles along the way but has now successfully returned 60 bags of trash to Vancouver, Canada.

 World oceans day roundup

-We are at the brink of one of the largest ocean-related projects in the history of humanity.
-In 2021, the United Nations Decade of Ocean Science for Sustainable Development starts, and it is meant to last at least until 2030.
-Its mission is to reduce the damage that has already been done, and to protect the further decline in ocean health, as already a staggering 96% of the world’s oceans have been negatively affected in one way or another.
+The United Nations Decade of Ocean Science for Sustainable Development began with operation in 2021, and it is projected to last at least until 2030.
+Its mission is to mitigate the damage and protect the further decline in ocean health, as already a staggering 96% of the world’s oceans have been negatively affected in one way or another.

-At the same time, other large organizations turn to coastal and marine environments, with the same goal in mind, but also with one eye towards economic growth – a trend nowadays called The Blue Economy.
+At the same time, other large organizations turn to coastal and marine environments intending to transition toward economic growth – a trend nowadays called The Blue Economy.